mholtkamp/octave/Documentation/Lua/Nodes/3D/SkeletalMesh3D.md

  - Ret: `boolean playing` Is animation playing
 ---
 ### QueueAnimation
 Queue an animation to be played.
-A target animation name can be provided to wait on, otherwise the queued animation will be played after the animation with the highest priority finishes.
+A target animation name can be provided to wait on, otherwise the queued animation will be played after the animation in the highest slot finishes.

-Sig: `SkeletalMesh3D:QueueAnimation(animName, loop, dependentAnimName=nil, speed=1, weight=1, priority=255)`
+Sig: `SkeletalMesh3D:QueueAnimation(animName, loop, dependentAnimName=nil, speed=1, weight=1, slot=-1)`
  - Arg: `string animName` Name of animation to queue
  - Arg: `boolean loop` Whether to loop
  - Arg: `string dependentAnimName` Name of dependent anim to wait on
  - Arg: `number speed` Speed multiplier
  - Arg: `number weight` Animation blending weight (0 - 1)
- - Arg: `integer priority` Animation priority
+ - Arg: `integer slot` Animation slot (0 - 7, or -1 to place at next available slot)
 ---
 ### CancelQueuedAnimation
 Cancel a queued animation by name.